indigotree/www-bagnallcentre-com/content/whats-on/floating-sound-relaxation.md

 \- promoting a sense of deep rest and relaxation calming the brain, allowing the body and mind to relax

-\- haromising the nervous system
+\- harmonising the nervous system

 \- decompression of the spine, helping to relieve tensions in the back and neck